 Lilly has released two highly acclaimed albums with lyrics in English, Before The Crossing (2005) and Love Is A Sound (2009) and recently she released her third album, and the first with lyrics in Danish, titled Menneskeblomst (2016), a selfinvented word that means Humanflower.
 On Dec 1st 2017 she released the duoalbum, Tenderly (feat.
 Gilad Hekselman).

 Lilly has played, recorded and collaborated with some of the finest, most talented and versatile creative musicians in Scandinavia, Europe and US.

-Among others Lew Soloff (US), Aaron Parks (US), Gilad Hekselman (ISR), Gustaf Ljunggren (S), Anders AC Christensen (DK), Jonas Berg (S), Jeppe Kjellberg (DK), Thommy Andersson (S), Krister Jonsson (S), Michael Finding (DK) and others.
+Among others Lew Soloff (US), Aaron Parks (US), Gilad Hekselman (ISR), Gustaf Ljunggren (S), Anders AC Christensen (DK), Jonas Berg (S), Jeppe Kjellberg (DK), Thommy Andersson (S), Krister Jonsson (S), Jacob FIscher (DK) and others.

 Background & inspirations